dask/dask/docs/source/setup/kubernetes-helm.rst

 ================  =====================================================================
 Helm Chart        Use Case
 ================  =====================================================================
-``dask/dask``     Single-user deployment with one notebook server and one Dask Cluster.Q ``dask/daskhub``  Multi-user deployment with JupyterHub and Dask Gateway.
+``dask/dask``     Single-user deployment with one notebook server and one Dask Cluster.
+``dask/daskhub``  Multi-user deployment with JupyterHub and Dask Gateway.
 ================  =====================================================================